 Conquering the world – one taste bud at a time

 Today, we proudly continue the tradition we started in 1935.
-The Poppies International group now consists of over 1000 employees in 14 production sites and sells to 57 countries worldwide.
-A global network of sales organizations work hard to introduce Poppies to countries worldwide.
+Poppies Bakeries now consists of over 1,000 employees in 14 production sites and sells to 57 countries worldwide.
+A global network of sales organizations work hard to introduce Poppies Bakeries to countries worldwide.
 Respect for the tradition of the artisan bakery craft has always remained a staple throughout our history.
 It is combined with our drive to constantly surprise the markets with new creations and innovative flavours.
 We’d love to see the whole world indulge in our cookies, pastries, and desserts!